 Eureka: In the beginning of one episode, someone shows off a superpower portable bass amp they just built, but Carter doesn't have time to stick around to hear about it, suspicious things are happening down at the lab.
 The end of the episode, guess what Carter needs to disrupt the monster of the week?

-Eureka did this a LOT.
-Usually within the first fifteen minutes of a given episode, two experiments would be shown and explained.
-One of them causes this weeks catastrophe, the other (using Carter's inimitable stupid logic) is the solution.
+Usually within the first fifteen minutes of a given episode, two experiments will be shown and explained.
+One of them causes this week's catastrophe, the other (using Carter's inimitable stupid logic) is the solution.